 The Organization's endowment consists of three funds established to support the mission of the Organization through the withdrawal of income as determined by the Board and donor restrictions.
-As required by generally accepted accounting principles, net assets associated with endowment funds are classified and reported based on the existence or absence of donor-imposed restrictions.
+As required by accounting principles generally accepted in the United States of America, net assets associated with endowment funds are classified and reported based on the existence or absence of donor-imposed restrictions.